Skip to content

 Subtypes

-Are there any subtypes of Cognitive Behavioral Therapy (CBT)?
+What are the subtypes of Cognitive Behavioral Therapy (CBT)?

 Several specialized variations of Cognitive Behavioral Therapy (CBT) have been developed to target specific mental health concerns and populations.
 Examples include: